ST. JOHN SCHOLA

 Additional men are invited to add their voices to the St. John Schola to sing authentic Gregorian plainchant in the authentic Roman church services for which the chant was written.
 No previous knowledge of the chant or musical notation is required; most of our participants have had little or no music background.
 We can teach you all that you need to know by ear if you have just a basic ability to sing.
 No auditions.
 You do not have to be Catholic.
 We are a small, friendly group, no pressure, just enjoyment, but we are led by a highly-experienced praecentor (leader).

-For twenty years our group has been chanting in St. John's Oratory at the historic Fishermen's & Seamen's Memorial Chapel at Fishermen's Wharf in San Francisco.
+For over thirty years our group has been chanting in St. John's Oratory at the historic Fishermen's & Seamen's Memorial Chapel at Fishermen's Wharf in San Francisco.
 We practice 9:00-9:30 a.m.
 Sundays and then chant the traditional Hour of Terce 9:30-10:00 a.m and chant monthly for the only fully-traditional High Masses in the Bay Area.